abbradar/netwire/README.md

 implement their own events.
 A game engine may include events for key presses or certain things happening in the scene.
 However, as an application developer you should view this type as being opaque.
-In fact `netwire-frp` does not export the constructors of `Event`.
+In fact Netwire does not export the constructors of `Event` by default.
 This is necessary in order to protect continuous time semantics.
 You cannot access event values directly.

 There are a number of ways to respond to an event.
 The primary way to do this in Netwire is to turn events into intervals.
 There are a number